sal55/langs/MLang.md/readme.md

 puts("Hello, World!")
 ```
 Compile this as `mm -nosys hello`. (`-nosys` disables the automatic inclusion also of the MCLIB module that defines some C functions, so it has to be reinstated)

-### Formal Grammar

-There isn't one.
-Or at least one that is up-to-date and 100% unambiguous.